hypnaceae/DiphoneSynth/README.md

 Note for Windows users: PyAudio must be installed via pipwin (i.e `pip install pipwin` followed by `pipwin install pyaudio`)

+Important: unpack the diphones.7z archive such that the diphones folder is on the same level as the .py files!

 Run diphone_synth.py in the command line with the following arguments:

 - *"Your phrase"*, as the text you want to synthesise.
 Default: None